example image only and not representative of actual satisfaction scores

 Slide deck example

-Example slide from the 45 page report showing how qualitative feedback is presented
+Slide from the 45 page report showing how qualitative feedback is presented

 WHY I’M SHOWING THIS WORK